 The term “Microservice Architecture” has been in talks for quite some time now.
 It is the hot new gossip in Software Architectures.
 So what is a Microservice?
 Why should we use it?
-Why should we use Microservice Architecture in Golang?
+Why should we use Golang Microservice Architecture?
 And what are the pros?

 So in this blog, I’ll be covering up the questions related to it.
 So without much further ado, let’s start.